 Drop-in; 30-45 minutes.

 This family friendly storytime is most appropriate for ages 2 and up.
 Enjoy stories, rhymes, and songs to celebrate a new theme each week.
-Generally the program offers content most appropriate for our youngest attendees at the beginning of the program building to material more appropriate for older children at the end of the program.
+Storytime is followed by a craft related to the theme of the month.
 Pajamas and teddy bears are welcome.
-This program takes place on Tuesday evenings once-a-month.
+Check the Let’s Play program booklet to see the upcoming dates.

 Children’s Services offers seasonal storycraft programs on Saturday mornings 4 or more times per year.
 Check the Let’s Play program booklet for our current offerings.